jasonzou/OJS-Theme/README.md

 ## Installation

 To install the mpg theme, upload the theme folder to the plugins/themes directory of your OJS installation.
-The name of the directory must be "mpg".
+The name of the theme folder must be "mpg".
 You will then be able to select the Mason Publishing Theme from the dropdown list of available themes.

 ## Changing Color Scheme within the OJS interface